 For details on installing and running the Cumulocity IoT Java agent on the Raspberry Pi, refer to the tutorial for the Raspberry Pi.

-To register the RaspPi device to Cumulocity IoT
+To register the RaspPi device to the platform

-As a final configuration step, you need to register the RaspPi device to the Cumulocity IoT platform.
+As a final configuration step, you must register the RaspPi device to the Cumulocity IoT platform.
 Instructions for doing this are also provided in the Raspberry Pi tutorial.

 To view the device in your Cumulocity IoT account, switch to the Device Management application and click All devices in the Devices menu in the navigator.
 By default, the device is displayed as “RaspPi <hardware model> <serial number>”.